Alice S. Wells: Among First Policewomen

 Serious Work

-One of her jobs representing the department was visiting schools and women’s organizations as a speaker.
+Alice Wells also represented the police department by speaking at schools and women’s organizations.
 In 1913, Los Angeles experienced a rash of robberies.
 Some were done by a group called the boy automobile bandits.
 Women’s groups began inviting Wells to speak to them about crime and safety.

 On August 14, 1913, Wells addressed a group of Los Angeles clubwomen to give them tips: “If she has the pluck, when she meets an annoyer or a hold-up man, scream first.
 Then use the first weapon at hand.
 Don’t forget the trusty hat pin.
 That or a few well-chosen jiu-jitsu tricks will help women when sneak thieves appear or burglars invade the home.